 As a result of the lease accounting of IFRS 16, the Company has capitalized the only right-of-use asset being the domicile lease.
 Upon implementation on January 1, 2018, the Company has recognized a liability to make lease payments (i.e. the lease liabilities) of \$0.2 million and an asset representing the right to use the underlying asset during the lease term (i.e. the right-to-use asset) of \$0.2 million.
 The liability was measured at the present value of the remaining lease payments, discounted using the lessee's incremental borrowing rate as of the standard adoption date of January 1, 2018.
 The Company applied an incremental borrowing rate of 3.8%.
-For the years ended December 31, 2018, 2019 and 2020, the expense related to variable lease payments not included in the lease liabilities was immaterial and was recognized in operating expense.
+For the years ended December 31, 2019,2020 and 2021, the expense related to variable lease payments not included in the lease liabilities was immaterial and was recognized in operating expense.

-In October, 2020 the Company entered into a lease for approximately 1,356 square meters, which is allocated on 839 square meters of office space, and 518 square meters of laboratory space in Hørsholm, Denmark.
-The commencement date for the lease is February 01, 2021 and will continue for a term of 10 years.
-The agreement contains an early termination provision which would trigger a termination fee of \$2.7 million.
-The initial monthly payment is \$28,800, which consist of \$12,000 for the office space, and \$16,800 for the laboratory space and through-out the term, the lease is subject to increases ranging from 2-4% on the annual lease payment amount.
+In October 2020, the Company entered into a lease for approximately 1,356 square meters, which is allocated on 839 square meters of office space, and 518 square meters of laboratory space in Hørsholm, Denmark.
+The commencement date for the lease of the 839 square meters of office space was February 1, 2021 and the lease continues for a term of 10 years from that date.
+The commencement date for the additional laboratory space was August 13, 2021 and the lease continues for a term of 10 years with a subsequent 12-month cancellation notice period.
+The lease agreement contains an early termination provision which would trigger a termination fee of \$2.7 million.
+The initial monthly payment is expected to be between \$28,000 and \$30,000, which consists of \$12,000 for the office space, and is expected to be between \$16,000 and \$18,000 for the laboratory space.
+Through-out the term, the lease is subject to annual increases ranging from two to four percent on the annual lease payment amount.